marss19/reference-conflicts-analyzer/README.md

 ![alt tag](https://github.com/marss19/reference-conflicts-analyzer/blob/master/Docs/Screenshots/output.png)

-The command line version is intended to be used on production servers without Visual Studio installed.
+There is also a command line version of the analyzer.
+It is intended to be used on production servers without Visual Studio installed.
 It generates a DGML file which can be open on a different machine where Visual Studio with DGML viewer is installed.

 Example of usage:
 ```